thomasbeukema/NoDbUrlShortener/README.md

 ### Extra:
 In the '/js' folder, you find 'url.js'.
 This is a little script allows you to just enter `www.yoursite.com/#/{url_code}`, and it will redirect to the PHP script.
 This is not really necessary, but it looks a lot nicer in my opinion.
 To use the script, put this in the head of your homepage:

 `<script type="text/javascript" src="/path/to/url.js" />`

+If you wish not to use the script, set the variable `$jsHelperEnabled` in 'url/new.php' to false.